RNAdetective/AIDD/README.md

 * Then apply changes and restart the virtualbox.
 * The final path should be /media/user/whatever you named you external drive

-B.	If you choose the internal drive use these instructions to add an internal hard drive space.
+C.	If you choose the internal drive use these instructions to add an internal hard drive space.

 * Click settings and then select Storage.
 * Highlight Controller: SATA and then at the bottom there is a blue drive button with a green plus select this one.